3 minutes

 The sky was sliced with tracing bullets, and firework-like puffs of delay-fuzed shells accompanied by occasional anti-aircraft missiles.
 Once in a while, a lucky shot would deliver a critical hit, resulting in a bright flash followed by a roaring thunder of an exploding 90kg warhead a few seconds later.
 When close enough, you can also feel the shockwave hitting your body.

 And then enemy missiles arrived.
 Hypersonic aeroballistics got intercepted high above the city, sending powerful shockwaves down to earth.
-The incoming cruise missile where met with a bunch of interceptors.
-Bright lights of ascending missiles were illuminating my windows, more explosions then followed.
+Then, the incoming cruise missile where met with a bunch of interceptors.
+Bright lights of ascending anti-missiles were illuminating my windows, followed by even more explosions.

 Most of it was over by dawn, with only occasional explosions of remaining drones.